MohitDubeyGitHub/springboot-kubernetes-starterkit/README.md

 * Download and Start Docker and Kubernetes services
 * Build Maven project with using command: mvn clean install
 * Build Docker images for each module using command, for example: docker build -t ishaansolanki6/springbootk8s:0.0.1 .
-* Go to /deployment directory in repository
-* Apply all templates to using command: kubectl apply -f <filename>.yaml
-* Check status with: kubectl get pods

 ## Architecture
 Our sample springboot-k8s based application system  consists of the following components: